 Tag Archives: readings/research

-A Lesson Plan on Understanding and Differentiating Historical Dates
+A Lesson Plan on the Crime and Puzzlement Case “Buck Shot”

 If you find typos in these documents, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.